-Exposure to cold temperatures raises adiponectin, a protein that helps prevent inflammation.
+Exposure to cold temperatures raises adiponectin which is a protein that helps prevent inflammation.

-Cryotherapy causes the release of Norepinephrine, a powerful anti-inflammatory
+Cryotherapy causes the release of Norepinephrine, which is a powerful anti-inflammatory among other things.

-Cryotherapy Causes Vasoconstriction, the pulling of the blood from your extremities to your core, reducing inflammation and bruises through-out the body
+Cryotherapy Causes Vasoconstriction which is the pulling of the blood from your extremities into your core.
+This effectively reduces inflammation and bruises throughout your body

-Cold exposure can lower pro-inflammatory TNF-α, IL-6, and IL-8.
+Cold exposure can lower pro-inflammatory markers such as: TNF-α, IL-6, and IL-8.

-It also causes an increase in Gludathione, inflammation can deplete glutathione (GSH), which in turn contributes to the persistence of an inflammatory state.
+It also causes an increase production of Glutathione which is important because inflammation can deplete glutathione (GSH), which in turn will contribute to the persistence of an inflammatory state.